Hadrian: Anatolia; Antinous (123–124)

 When Hadrian arrived on the Euphrates, he personally negotiated a settlement with the Parthian King Osroes I, inspected the Roman defences, then set off westwards, along the Black Sea coast.
 He probably wintered in Nicomedia, the main city of Bithynia.
 Nicomedia had been hit by an earthquake only shortly before his stay; Hadrian provided funds for its rebuilding and was acclaimed as restorer of the province.

-It is possible that Hadrian visited Claudiopolis and saw the beautiful Antinous, a young man of humble birth who became Hadrian's beloved.
+It is possible that Hadrian visited Claudiopolis and saw the beautiful Antinous, a young man of humble birth who became Hadrian's lover.
 Literary and epigraphic sources say nothing of when or where they met; depictions of Antinous show him aged 20 or so, shortly before his death in 130.
-In 123 he would most likely have been a youth of 13 or 14.
+In 123, he would most likely have been a youth of 13 or 14.
 It is also possible that Antinous was sent to Rome to be trained as a page to serve the emperor and only gradually rose to the status of imperial favourite.
-The actual history of their relationship is mostly unknown.
+The actual historical detail of their relationship is mostly unknown.

 With or without Antinous, Hadrian travelled through Anatolia.
 Various traditions suggest his presence at particular locations and allege his foundation of a city within Mysia, Hadrianutherae, after a successful boar hunt.
 At about this time, plans to complete the Temple of Zeus in Cyzicus, begun by the kings of Pergamon, were put into practice.
 The temple received a colossal statue of Hadrian.
 Cyzicus, Pergamon, Smyrna, Ephesus and Sardes were promoted as regional centres for the imperial cult (neocoros).